 1. Process for Developing, Publicizing, and Updating the Plan

 The ICH Emergency Response and Shelter Operations (ERSO) Committee is responsible for supporting the development of the District’s Winter Plan.
 At the end of each Hypothermia Season, the process begins with a review of the previous season’s operations so partners can help identify what worked well and where changes or improvements are needed.

+Following the review, the Shelter Capacity Workgroup convenes to review shelter utilization from previous hypothermia seasons and to develop estimates for the number of beds/units needed for the upcoming season, with a particular focus on the beds needed for men and women.
 The Community Partnership for the Prevention of Homelessness (TCP) compiles data on shelter utilization trends for partners ahead of the discussion.

-Following the review, the Shelter Capacity Workgroup convenes to review shelter utilization from previous hypothermia seasons and to develop estimates for the number of beds/units needed for the upcoming season, with a particular focus on the beds needed for men and women.
-The Workgroup’s recommendations were presented to the ICH ERSO Committee in July and are detailed in Section 3.3 of this plan.
+DHS has also developed a sophisticated forecast model for projecting demand for shelter.
+Given the planned demobilization of PEP-V, the shelter capacity workgroup brainstormed potential options for meeting shelter demand and the District mobilized to evaluate the feasibility of the potential options.
+Once options were solidified in September, the District presented outcomes to the September meetings of the ICH Shelter Solutions and ICH Shelter Capacity Workgroup meetings.
+Based on these presentations, the ICH Shelter Capacity Workgroup made recommendations to the ICH ERSO Committee in September.
+Those recommendations are detailed in Section 3.3 of this plan.

-At the August ERSO committee meeting, the Committee discussed the strategy for addressing the uncertainties related to Monkey Pox and the influx of migrants and established a schedule for reviewing a draft of the Winter Plan in mid-September.
-Based on the discussion and consensus at the August meeting, ICH staff presented a draft to ERSO members mid- September.
-Concerns and edits flagged were incorporated and addressed before a final draft was presented to the ICH ERSO Committee for review and approval at the 9/28 ERSO Committee meeting.
-Following approval by ICH ERSO stakeholders, the Plan was presented to the ICH Executive Committee for adoption on October 11, 2022.

 1.1 FY23 Hypothermia Season Review

-In the FY23 winter season, 135 hypothermia alerts were called (80 after 7 pm and 55 after 7 am).
-Additionally, there were 7 Cold Weather Emergency Alerts.

-In past years, before the pandemic, when alerts were called, year-round and seasonal shelters remained open during the daytime so clients would have a warm and safe place to stay.
-Additional shelter capacity was created as needed.
-TCP coordinated daily hypothermia operations in concert with city agencies and providers.
-This included the distribution of a daily census showing capacity levels at all shelters so that the system could be monitored and adjusted to serve clients optimally.
-The United Planning Organization (UPO) operated the DC Shelter Hotline and deployed vans for outreach services and transportation.
-During the height of the pandemic, when Stay-At-Home orders were in effect, year-round and seasonal shelters were open 24/7, regardless of the temperature or alerts.
-Last year, as the District emerged from the pandemic, year-round shelters were available 24/7, irrespective of the temperature or alerts.

-In contrast to Homeward DC 2.0, where the ICH is tracking multiple outcomes towards our goal of preventing and ending homelessness, the most important measure we use to evaluate the success of winter plan operations is the number of hypothermia deaths among persons experiencing homelessness.
+The most important measure we use to evaluate the success of winter plan operations is the number of hypothermia deaths among persons experiencing homelessness.
 As part of the FY16 winter planning process, a protocol was established to ensure that the Office of Chief Medical Examiner (OCME) immediately reports all deaths among persons experiencing homelessness to DHS so appropriate follow-up actions can be determined.
 OCME then confirms the information on the cause of death once it has been established.
-During the FY22 winter, there were three (3) deaths in which the primary cause was Hypothermia.
+During the FY23 winter, there were two (2) deaths in which the primary cause was Hypothermia.